The News Huddlines

 The News Huddlines was a BBC Radio 2 topical comedy sketch show starring Roy Hudd that ran for fifty one series from 1975 until 2001.
 Each episode lasted for half an hour and consisted of topical sketches, songs and one-liners.

 Performers

 The regular cast consisted of comedy performers Roy Hudd, June Whitfield, and Chris Emmett.
 The announcer was Richard Clegg, and the music was directed and performed by Peter Moss and The Huddliners, taking over from The Nic Rowley Quintet.

 Hudd and Emmett were with the show since its inception and Whitfield joined the show in 1984, taking over from Alison Steadman, who in turn had replaced original cast member Janet Brown.
+Actress Nichola McAuliffe also appeared in this role.

 For the recording on 29 October 1975, Roy Hudd was stuck abroad and could not make the recording so Ray Alan was asked at very short notice to present the show.

 The show became British radio’s longest-running audience comedy in 1994 and became the second longest-running overall behind Week Ending, which ended in 1998.